What is MCP (Model Context Protocol)?

 - Claude Desktop (Anthropic's own app) has full native MCP support since November 2024

-- Cursor IDE has native MCP integration for developers
+- Cursor IDE has native MCP integration per Cursor's own documentation, with support for both MCP tools and resources

-- Continue.dev, Cline and several other developer tools support MCP natively
+- Continue.dev supports MCP natively per their documentation, as do Cline and several other developer tools

 Which use cases fit SMBs?